tronprotocol/documentation/TRON_Protocol/A_Guide_to_Recommended_Super_Representative_Candidate_EN.md

-# A Guide to Recommended Super Representative Canditate
+# A Guide to Recommended Super Representative Candidate

 ## How can I become a recommended Super Representative Candidate?